Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Conclusions: Discussion Future Work

 \subsection{Future Work}

-We now briefly discuss a few areas for further studies of $\bvec^>(x,y,0)$ motivated by the observational and modeling results presented above.

-Methods to incorporate information about coronal currents inferred from $\bvec^>(x,y,0)$ into coronal field extrapolations should be investigated.
-Because the observed photospheric field contains substantial uncertainties and is not force-free, observed values of $\bvec(x,y,0)$ could be adjusted slightly to improve agreement between modeled and observed $\bvec^>(x,y,0)$.
+Given the key role of coronal currents in storing magnetic energy, much work to understand basic aspects of photospheric imprints in these and other ARs remains to be done.
 Observational studies of differences in active regions' $\bvec^>(x,y,0)$ --- their morphologies and evolution --- should be investigated, along with relationships between $\bvec^>(x,y,0)$ and flare / CME productivity.
 It is known that ARs with simple bipolar structure are less flare-productive than more complex ARs (e.g., \citealt{Sammis2000}).
 Does the structure of $\bvec^>(x,y,0)$ tend to be simpler in less flare-productive regions?

-We have characterized flare-associated changes in $\bvec^{\rm rot}(x,y)$, $\bvec^>(x,y,0)$, and $\alpha_z(x,y)$ in AR 11158.
-Such changes should also be investigated in other ARs, to both identify similarities and characterize the degree of variability between ARs.
-We did not describe changes in $\bvec^<(x,y,0)$ in detail here, but changes in this quantity should also be studied.
-Might decreases in $\bvec^<(x,y,0)$ be used to determine when emerging currents have passed from the interior into the corona?